 The goal of CRMS Interim is to immerse students, and faculty, in experiences and pursuits that enable students to learn by doing.
 Interim week exposes students to new ideas, experiences, and environments.
-The opportunity to immerse oneself in this pursuit of knowledge in a specific discipline beyond a normal academic schedule allows students and faculty to broaden their skills, appreciation, and awareness for the world in which we live.
+The opportunity to immerse oneself in this quest for knowledge in a specific discipline beyond a regular academic schedule allows students and faculty to broaden their skills, appreciation, and awareness for the world in which we live.

 Interim succeeds by: